Schoolgirl hailed hero after alleged attack in Aberdeen - Evening Express

-A man has been arrested in connection with an alleged assault on a teenage girl in Aberdeen.
+A man has been charged in connection with an alleged assault on a teenage girl in Aberdeen.

 The teenager had been walking along Byron Crescent in Northfield when she was allegedly assaulted in what police believe was a “sexually motivated” incident.